rtsilva/KaraokeHero/README.md

 KaraokeHero is a interactive karaoke coach which allows users to see the notes of a song juxtaposed with their own voice in real time.
 Created in Python 3.6, only tested on macOS.

+In order to run the program, simply download all code, and in terminal, run the following: python main.py

+## Code Summary

+### Code Related to Final Edition
+main.py - instantiates application
+classes.py - defines application and class necessary helper classes and functions midi_anim.py - parses and extracts necessary information from a MIDI file
+\*.mid - MIDI files
+\*.mp4 - MP4 files
+media - contains ogg and mp3 versions of audio files output - holds mp4 version of animation (if relevant code is run) tmp_images - images used to create output's mp4

+### Code Related to Prior Iterations

 ## Libraries Used + Installation Requirements

 - python midi